reza-mirjahanian/people-search/README.md

 - ✅ 'Middle Initial' doesn't work directly in the search field.
 Just in response.
 - ✅ I wasn't sure, should I return the URL if there is not an exact match with the Middle Initial, but there are results in response.
 - ✅ Apparently, We should use abbreviation names for states.
-- ✅ Accept only English chars, not unicode.
+- ✅ Accept only English chars, not Unicode.

 #### Todo
 - 💡 Handle pagination